avsolatorio/REaLTabFormer-Experiments/README.md

 > :warning: **pandas and joblib are used to pickle and store the DataFrames**: to be sure, use the same pandas version (`pandas==1.5.2`) used to pickle the data when loading.
 Otherwise, an error may be raised.

+# Batch size

+We set the target batch size for datasets with training size:
+- below 1,000 to 32.
+- below 10,000 to 64.
+- else 512.

+Smaller batch size on small datasets could help in training.

 # Training the models

 ```